bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 You will also need the latest version of the [Crazyflie client](https://github.com/bitcraze/crazyflie-clients-python/releases).

-For mounting the Loco positioning deck check out the {% id_link getting-started-expansion-decks %} tutorial.
+For mounting the {% poplink loco-positioning-deck %} check out the {% id_link getting-started-expansion-decks %} tutorial.
 {% endsi_step %}

 {% si_intro Preparing the anchors %}